Dishes With Dad

 What kind of potatoes are best for potato salad?

-Yukon gold and Russet potatoes are best for southern-style potato salad.
 Waxier potatoes, like red potatoes, are best for potato salad with a thinner dressing, like German potato salad.

-Can I make potato salad ahead?
+Can I make potato salad the day before?

-How long can potato salad sit out?
+How long does potato salad last in the fridge?

 More Side Dish Recipes